Why most downloaded goal tracking templates end up abandoned

 Best for: Goals where you’ve failed before.
 If you know your pattern, an obstacle worksheet addresses the specific failure point.
 If you work independently, pairing this with an accountability system for solo entrepreneurs strengthens follow-through further.

 Planning for failure before it arrives is the best defense against it.
-That leaves one more template type: the one that keeps every other template pointed in the same direction.
+One more template type remains: the one that keeps every other template pointed in the same direction.

 8. Annual goal dashboards: the big picture view

 Annual dashboards are one-page overviews displaying all your goals for the year by life area (career, health, relationships, finances, growth).
-They’re designed to provide alignment rather than detailed tracking.
+Annual dashboards are designed to provide alignment rather than detailed tracking.

 An annual goal dashboard is a single-page overview that organizes all goals for a calendar year by life area.
 Annual dashboards differ from quarterly review templates by providing a static reference point for yearly direction rather than a periodic evaluation of progress.